XavierDedenbach/blog-accelerator-agent/project_requirements/userflow.md

   * Current dominant paradigm
   * Audience assumptions

+* For each analysis component, the agent applies **sequential thinking**:
+  1. First identifies core constraints and limitations
+  2. Considers systemic context
+  3. Maps stakeholder perspectives
+  4. Only then identifies challenges or evaluates solutions
+  5. This ensures deeper analysis with greater nuance

 **Agent → Agent**

 * Internal agent chain splits the topic and creates question trees.
+* Each analyzer applies sequential thinking before generating output.

 ---